Here’s something I’ve learned about working from home:

 My home is not perfect yet, and honestly, it won’t be any time soon.
 But I can definitely say I am making progress.
 I present to you, our entryway.

 This area used to be full of junk – it was the place to drop everything as you came in the door.
 You couldn’t open the closet without moving things out of the way.
-(No I did not take a before pic because OH THE SHAME.)
+I decided to pack most of it up and put it in storage after checking out selfstoragefinders.com (which gave me 50 different options starting at around $20) (No I did not take a before pic because OH THE SHAME.)
 But now it’s clear, lots of useless stuff got thrown away, and I feel a little bit more free.

 My project is far from over – but it has begun!